Texas school districts struggle to reach, help homeless students during pandemic

 “It's a huge issue.
 A lot of times these kids start out in one school, but then the family has to move,” Carter said.
 “We have kids coming from Lake Worth, Crowley, Arlington, Dallas.
 Seriously, all over.”

 Right now, the shelters and district programs need help.
-Outside of the pandemic, the Morris Foundation is usually in need of tutoring help.
+Outside of the pandemic, the Presbyterian Night Shelter is usually in need of tutoring help.
 Fort Worth ISD has a need for donations to help pay for supplies for students.

 “There are only so many resources out there, and that's the most heartbreaking part of my job,” Carter said.
 “There's a gap here that we can't fill, and it's so needed.
 And if you could fill that gap, it would really, really help.”